Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude4,130m/13,551ft

-From the Annapurna Base Camp, we go back to Bamboo following the same trail we hiked along.
-Most of the time we will be descending on today’s trek.
-The beautiful landscapes continue stunning by offering delightful panoramas till we reach Bamboo.
+After breakfast, we will return from Annapurna Base Camp to Bamboo, following the same trail we hiked along.
+Most of the time, we will be descending on today’s trek.
+The beautiful landscapes continue to be stunning by offering delightful panoramas until we reach Bamboo.

 • AccommodationGuesthouse/Teahouse